jedisct1/aes-kw/README.md

 # A standalone AES-KW with padding (RFC 3394 / RFC 5649) implementation

 This is a NIST-blessed construction.
-Other than that, AES-KW is inefficient and generally not useful.
+Other than that, AES-KW is inefficient and is generally not very useful.

 ## Usage

 The code uses AES-NI, so you may have to add `-maes` or `-march=native` to your compilation flags.

-Wrapping:
+### Wrapping:

 ```c
 int aes_kw_wrap(unsigned char *padded_out, size_t padded_out_len, const unsigned char *in,